TheHutGroup/Horizon-Public-Docs/index.md

 Features are a way of enabling or disabling entire parts of the backend for different sites, so that each site can have a GraphQL API that fulfils the requirements of that site, without extra unused fields and types.

 The list of currently active features on a given site can be queried using the `features` field on the `Query` type.
-The full list of possible features can be found [here](/docs/schema/feature.doc.html).
+The full list of possible features can be found in the schema documentation.

 The features affect the avaiable schema through GraphQL directives, which are applied to different types, fields and arguments in the master schema found in this document.

 ## Graceful degradation (flags)

 The extensions of each GraphQL response may come with a list of `flags`.
-This will be a list of values as defined in the Flag enum, which can be found [here](/docs/schema/flag.doc.html).
+This will be a list of values as defined in the Flag enum, which can be found in the schema documentation.

 These flags are used by Horizon to signal information about the server's current status, and the status of the user's session.
 Currently, the following flags are supported: